 Joints are what allow dogs (and us) to move freely about the world.
 Without the joints themselves, our skeletons would have no firm structure (or oppositely, we’d be a stiff upright bag of bones).
 Without the padding between these bones, any time we jumped, jogged, or simply changed positions, our bones would knock into each other and damage our skeletal structure.

-Joint pain, arthritis, and bone degradation are common complaints for elderly dogs because as they age, the synovium produces less lubrication.
-Once the cartilage is damaged, repairing the joint can be difficult.
+Joint pain, arthritis, and bone degradation are common complaints about elderly dogs because as they age, the synovium produces less lubrication.
+Once the cartilage is damaged, repairing the joint can be difficult and can decrease mobility in senior dogs.
 For this reason, the importance of dog joint health cannot be understated.

 Developmental or Degenerative: Joint Disease Categories